ParaToric 1.0: Continuous-time quantum Monte Carlo for the toric code in a parallel field: Conclusion Outlook

 ParaToric can store snapshots, which makes it ideally suited to generate training/benchmarking data for applications in other fields, such as lattice gauge theories, cold atom or other quantum simulators, quantum spin liquids, artificial intelligence, and quantum error correction.
 We believe it also serves a pedagogical purpose.
 Another strength of ParaToric is its interoperability with other programming languages.
 The C interface is compatible with virtually all programming languages, thus ParaToric can be seamlessly integrated into other projects.

 ParaToric comes with an MIT license.
-For future release of ParaToric we plan extensions along the following lines: \begin{itemize} \item Additional lattices such as the kagome and the ruby lattice.
+For future releases of ParaToric we plan extensions along the following lines: \begin{itemize} \item Additional lattices such as the kagome and the ruby lattice.
 Given the underlying graph structure used in ParaToric, such extensions are straightforward. \item Additional observables: we think here of, for instance, the finite temperature extension of the fidelity susceptibility to diagnose the phase transitions in the absence of a local order parameter.
 It would be worthwhile to have additional off-diagonal observables such as the off-diagonal Fredenhagen-Marcu string operators, or correlation functions between off-diagonal operators in space and or time.
-Measurements of the Renyi entropy are also high on the to-do list.
+Measurements of the Rényi entropy are also high on the to-do list.
 The latter two classes require however major changes to the code, and testing. \item Additional interaction types.
 There are many classes of models in which topological order may be emergent instead of explicit as in the toric code.
 Such models typically have additional interactions than the ones covered in ParaToric, such as longer-range Ising interactions, and miss some others (typically the plaquette type interactions, and sometimes even the star terms).
 It is in general an open problem how to efficiently simulate such models at the lowest temperatures (even for sign-free models).
+Frustrated interactions (both in toric code variants as well as in dual models) are also an important class with many unsolved problems.
 Extending ParaToric to dealing with other types of interactions can thus serve as an additional tool for benchmarking purposes and algorithmic exploration. \end{itemize}

 \FloatBarrier